Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Horizontal equidistribution

 The proof of Theorem~\ref{th-2} relies crucially on the estimates in the stratified vanishing theorem~\ref{thm-high-vanish}.
 We expect (see Remark \ref{rmk-HV-effective}) that the implied constants in these estimates depend only on the complexity of the perverse sheaf~$M$ (as is the case for unipotent groups).

-Under the assumption that such a statement is valid, and in fact that this holds for the size of the set of unramified characters, one can obtain equidistribution statements for finite fields under the condition that their size tends to infinity (for instance, for $\Ff_p$ as $p\to+\infty$; compare with~\cite[Ch.\,28--29]{mellin}).
+Under the assumption that such a statement is valid, and in fact that this holds for the size of the set of unramified characters, one can obtain equidistribution statements for finite fields when their size tends to infinity (for instance, for $\Ff_p$ as $p\to+\infty$; compare with~\cite[Ch.\,28--29]{mellin}).

-We include a conditional statement of this type, since we expect that there should be progress soon concerning the underlying uniformity question.
+We include a conditional statement of this type, anticipating some progress soon concerning the underlying uniformity question.
 We leave to the interested reader the task of formulating variants similar to Theorems~\ref{th-3} and~\ref{th-4}.

 \begin{theorem}[Horizontal equidistribution] Let $\ell$ be a prime number.
 Let~$N\geq 1$ be an integer and let $(G,u)$ be a quasi-projective commutative group scheme over~$\Zz[1/\ell N]$ such that, for all primes $p\nmid \ell N$, the fiber~$G_p$ of~$G$ over~$\Ff_p$ is a connected commutative algebraic group for which the estimate